PERSEO – PErsonal Radiation Shielding for intErplanetary missiOns

 Co-Investigator: Cesare Lobascio, Thales Alenia Space – Italy, Torino

-Project partners: University of Pavia, Thales Alenia Space – Italy S.p.A., Società Metropolitana Acque Torino (SMAT) S.p.A., AVIOTEC S.r.l., ALTEC S.p.A., University of Rome Tor Vergata
+Project partners: University of Pavia, Thales Alenia Space – Italy S.p.A., Società Metropolitana Acque Torino (SMAT) S.p.A., AVIOTEC S.p.A., ALTEC S.p.A., University of Rome Tor Vergata.

-The PERSEO project aims at the construction and test of a demonstrator for a personal radiation protection system, in form of a garment, to be worn by the astronaut in a space habitat to mitigate the harmful effects of cosmic radiation.
-The jacket will be realized with internal compartments for containers to be filled at need with the water available in the International Space Station: when such containers are full, they provide protective layers for radiation shielding (in particular against protons emitted in interplanetary space by solar events), namely the amount of energy deposited by the radiation in the most sensitive organs is reduced.
-For example, it is of utmost importance to ensure protection to the bone marrow, responsible for the production of blood cells, whose damage can cause very dangerous and immediate consequences for astronaut health.
-Through the choice of water on board the ISS as shielding material, the design meets the need of maximum utilization of the resources already present in a space habitats, avoiding additional costs and logistical problems caused by the launch of material intended for the sole purpose of radiation shielding.
-Together with the jacket, a container filled with water (≈ 1 liter) will be also launched, and then it will be sent back to the ground, in order to perform water contamination analysis.
-The container will be qualified for launch, and the material it is made of will be tested for its suitability to protect the characteristics of drinking water.
+The PERSEO project aims at the construction and test of a demonstrator for a personal radiation protection device, in form of a garment, to be worn by the astronaut in a space habitat to mitigate the harmful effects of cosmic radiation, in particular during solar particle events (SPEs).
+The garment has been manufactured with internal compartments for containers to be filled at need with the water available on board the International Space Station: when garment containers are full, they provide a protective layer for radiation shielding against protons emitted in SPEs, reducing the amount of energy deposited by the radiation in the most sensitive organs.
+For example, it is of utmost importance to ensure protection to the red bone marrow, responsible for the production of blood cells, whose damage can have dangerous and immediate consequences for astronauts’ health.
+Through the choice of water as shielding material, the design meets the need of maximum utilization of the resources already present in a space habitat, avoiding additional costs and logistic problems related to the launch of material intended for the sole purpose of radiation shielding.
+Together with the garment, a flexible water container has been qualified for launch filled, and the container material is undergoung tests for its suitability to preserve the characteristics of drinking water.

 Description of the demonstrator: